dominicplouffe/mongodbsearch/README.md

 - Need to add Boolean Logic to search query
 - Some performance enhancements (reversing and re-increasing token counts)
 - Delete a document

+#What is this library good at and not so good at
+- TFIDF and Facets fails miserably when you have a large number of documents.
+This is because the library needs to return every document to pymongo in order to perform counts.
+May be able to use the aggregate frameowrk but more investigation is needed.